afmpjr/setup-dev-environment/README.md

 # Setup your DEV Environment on Windows from scratch

-This repositori intends be a short/easy way to setup a local development environment on Windows 10.
+This repository intends be a short/easy way to setup a local development environment on Windows 10.

 We're going to: